Sovereign-Labs/sovereign-sdk-web3-js/packages/signers/README.md

 class MySigner implements Signer {
   publicKey() {
-    // retireve the public key from your wallet return new Uint8Array([/* your public key */]);
+    // retrieve the public key from your wallet return new Uint8Array([/* your public key */]);
   }